mael-insa/d7020e_lab3_mael/WSL.md

 cd
 ```

 `wsl` starts the WSL2 `ubuntu`, and by default you will be in the default folder for your `Windows Terminal`.
 For working in the linux world you want to do `cd`, putting you in your linux home folder.
-It is adviced for performance and user experience to use the linux file system.
+It is advised for performance and user experience to use the linux file system.

 ### Installing Rust